 The Commission received five submissions on the rule change request as part of the first round of consultation.
 They are available on the AEMC website.
 A summary of the issues raised in submissions and the Commission's response to each issue is contained in Appendix A.

-1.6 Publication of draft rule determination and draft rule
+1.6 Consultation on draft rule determination